Counterplot (film)

-Counterplot is a 1959 film noir crime film directed by Kurt Neumann and written by Richard Blake.
+Counterplot is a 1959 American film noir crime film directed by Kurt Neumann and written by Richard Blake.
 The film stars Forrest Tucker, Allison Hayes, Gerald Milton, Jackie Wayne, Richard Verney and Miguel Ángel Álvarez.
 The film was released in October 1959, by United Artists.

 It was the final film directed by the German-born Neumann.

 Plot

+The story centers on a man named Steve, who becomes embroiled in a dangerous conspiracy after his wife, a femme fatale named Rose, disappears.
+As Steve investigates her mysterious disappearance, he uncovers a web of deceit involving his wife's past and her connections to a criminal underworld.

+Steve navigates a series of twists and turns, encountering various characters who have their own agendas.
+He struggles to determine who he can trust, leading to a climax of suspense and betrayal.